gumilevskij/Framework/README.md

 ## What it is:
 This Framework aims to help economists to ease development and run of DSGE models in Python environment.

+## Installation
+This package is available at PyPi repository and can be installed via pip installer: pip install pysnowdrop

  ## How to run:
  - Create or modify existing YAML model file in examples/models folder.